leadr-msu/leadr-msu.github.io/guides/google-my-maps.md

 #### *Creating Points*
 In some cases, you may want to add individual points to your map.
 To do so, follow these steps:
 1. Select the layer that you would like to add the point to by clicking on the layer name.
-2. Determine where to add your point.
+2. Add your points to the map.
 You may do this in two different ways:
     1. You may use the **search bar** to Google the location on your map
     2. You may manually add a point by clicking on the marker button under the search bar, and clicking where you want the point to be on the map (you can fine-tune where the point is by editing the latitude and longitude data).
 3. Once your point is on the map, you add the relevant data and images.